prosyslab/unitcon/README.md

 ```

 ## Running Unitcon on Your Project
-If you want to run Unitcon on a new project, follow the instructions below.
+If you want to run Unitcon on your project, follow the instructions below.

 ### 1. Configuration
 Create a directory named `unitcon-properties` under your project directory `target-dir`